wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?

+<a target="_blank" href="https://www.youtube.com/watch?v=q1PcAawa4Bg&list=PLLasX02E8BPCrIhFrc_ZiINhbRkYMKdPT">VIDEO:
+How Kubernetes Works</a> explained by <a target="_blank" href="https://www.linkedin.com/in/brendan-burns-487aa590/">
+Brendan Burns</a> (K8s co-founder)

-With Kubernetes, <strong>dev teams</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.
+Technologies aside, with Kubernetes, <strong>dev teams</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.
+Freedom is why it contributes to corporate agility and faster time to market.

 Kubernetes applies principles of the <a target="_blank" href="https://www.reactivemanifesto.org/">Reactive Manifesto</a> of 2014:
 <a target="_blank" href="https://user-images.githubusercontent.com/300046/95671902-3559bb00-0b59-11eb-8a40-a8761bb0f037.png"><img width="546" alt="reactive-manifesto" src="https://user-images.githubusercontent.com/300046/95671902-3559bb00-0b59-11eb-8a40-a8761bb0f037.png"></a>

-Kubernetes is called "container orchestration" software because it automates the deployment, scaling and management of containerized applications<a target="_blank" href="https://en.wikipedia.org/wiki/Kubernetes">[Wikipedia]</a>.
+Kubernetes is called "container orchestration" software because it automates the deployment, scaling, and management of containerized applications<a target="_blank" href="https://en.wikipedia.org/wiki/Kubernetes">[Wikipedia]</a>.

 * Authentication -> Authorization -> <a href="#Admission">Admission Control</a>
 * Load balancing